cloudwatt/applications/bundle-trusty-backup/README_EN.md

 You now have an SSH access point on your virtual machine through the floating-IP and your private keypair (default user name `cloud`).

-You can start developing your backup plan, here are useful entry points:
+You can start developing your backup plan.
+Here are useful entry points:

 * `/etc/duplicity` : all key and passphrase needed to operate duplicity